chaotic-aur/packages-archive/README.md

 - **lib32-\***: The difficulty of maintaining 32-bit packages is increasing as their usefulness decreases.
 They may be considered to keep existing packages working, like `wine-*`.
 Otherwise, use 64-bit packages when available.

 - **gst-plugins-{ugly,bad}**: These need too frequent rebuilds which can't be dealt with as we don't control the packages pkgrel.
-Ultimately this would result in a bad user experience - dependency requests however are welcome!
+Ultimately this would result in a bad user experience.

 - **ffmpeg-{full,headless}**:  These need too frequent rebuilds which can't be dealt with as we don't control the packages pkgrel.
-Ultimately this would result in a bad user experience - dependency requests however are welcome!
+Ultimately this would result in a bad user experience.

 - **mpv-amd, ffmpeg-amd**: This is just MPV/FFMPEG without CUDA and NVENC to achieve shorter build times without actual end-user benefit.